Christmas Food Shopping Lists

-Last Christmas, when we did our main food shopping for the Christmas and New Year period, I realised it was altogether a different experience to food shopping during the rest of the year.
-There are so many special items, so many things you only think about at Christmas, so many things to forget or overlook.
-So, I thought it would be a good idea to have a Christmas shopping check list that included not just what we might buy, but one that covered as many of the total range possibilities as could be gather together; a sort of master check list from which anyone can use as a basis for their own individual Christmas shopping list.
+a few Christmases ago, when we were doing our main food shopping for the Christmas and New Year period, I realised it was a completely different experience to food shopping during the rest of the year.
+There are so many special items, so many important things you only consider at Christmas, as well as things you can forget or overlook.
+So, I thought it would be a good idea to compile a generic Christmas food shopping list that includes most of the possibilities.
+It's a sort of master check list from which you can create your own individual version.

-It is virtually impossible to create a truly definitive list, but I hope you will find it helpful.
-Al
+I hope you will find it helpful.
+Al'

 Fruit & Vegetables